Superpower Transformer Calculator

 Should I bypass the filter capacitors with ceramic?

 Yes, a 0.1µF ceramic cap at the Superpower Vin terminal helps reduce high frequency noise and RF.
 This amount or more capacitance should be placed at the Vin terminal to ground to prevent possible low level oscillation at some load current values.
+This does not affect the calculation very much.

 How much filter capacitance should I use, can I use too much?